Post Summary: Beautiful hikes in Washington state and where to find them.

 Difficulty: Challenging.
 The trail consists of plenty of rocky switchbacks, exposed roots on the trail, and unimpressive trail markers (aka, don’t go down the wrong path or you’ll get lost!).

 Be prepared with a good map, snacks, and water!

 8. Palouse Falls

-Palouse Falls State Park is perfect for capturing this powerful falls and its 200-foot basalt cliff drop!
+Palouse Falls State Park is perfect for capturing these powerful falls and its 200-foot basalt cliff drop.
 Walk the perimeter trails to get several perspectives of this photogenic canyon!